sfc-gh-dwilczak/tutorials/docs/snowflake/native/containers/intro.md

 Click activate, this will start the build process.
 ![Activate](images/05.png)

+!!! warning
+     I recommend to refresh the screen once in a while, the UI might just hung up.

 The build will go into a loading screen.
 This can load for upward of a few minutes for a simple application and longer for more complex apps.
-I recommend to refresh the screen once in a while, the UI might just hung up.
 ![Waiting](images/06.png)

 Once the application is installed we can launch the app.